When you've got multiple sclerosis, losing your keys or forgetting a name can be scary. You wonder whether the illness is clouding your thinking.

 - Home or work strategies with notebooks, organizers, or filing systems to help you remember things

-It’s possible, but rare, that thinking problems become so severe that someone with MS needs constant care or can't live on his or her own.
+It’s possible, but rare, that thinking problems become so severe that someone with MS needs constant care or can't live on their own.
 If this becomes an issue, discuss your options with your doctor and family.
-A social worker or psychologist also can help explore options for care.
+A social worker or psychologist can also help explore options for care.

 Can Medicine Help?